 - Bell of Chaos (advanced!)

 - Vocabmosaic (advanced!)

-If you have written your own game using slices, and if you have included your script file for other people to look at, please add it to this list.
+If you've written your own game using slices and you think it will be a good example for other people (and you have included your script file), please add it to this list.